headwinds/terrain/examples/react/terrain-create-react-app/README.md

 In this demo, I'm leveraging Facebook's [create react app](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) tool to quickly get a React app up and running that uses the lastest es6 features.
 Then, I've added the latest version of D3.

+Once I started to build out the components and wanted to components to talk to each other, I added Redux into the project by copying files from this starter [simple-redux-boilerplate](https://github.com/tsaiDavid/simple-redux-boilerplate).
+For instance, the Tools components needs to inform the Terrain component to generate a new random map.
+We can process this type of request through the Redux store by updating the state.

 ## Dev Steps

 npm install